 The project primarily raises fish larvae from wild eggs.
 Collecting eggs from the ocean lets me work on a diversity of species without having to spawn them in captivity.
 Eggs are separated based on size, and similarly sized fractions are reared through settlement or to mortality in small 10–20 gallon (37–75 L) static systems with one or two airstones to provide aeration/circulation.
 Using small tanks conserves water, algae, and live foods; allows for more replications in my space-limited hatchery; and lets me easily transfer the larvae when water quality deteriorates.
 The larvae are reared with wild and cultured copepod nauplii and ciliates.
 Isochrysis species (phytoplankton used to grow copepods) are added to the rearing tank to feed the live foods and provide a better feeding environment for the larvae.
 Species/genera that survive and show promising larval culture traits are then brought into the hatchery to spawn and further develop the larval rearing technique.

-Fifty-two species from 21 families have been reared through settlement since 2011, including many important aquarium fishes.
+Fifty-four species from 26 families have been reared through settlement since 2011, including many important aquarium fishes.
 In summary:

 - Collecting wild eggs in the ocean has helped locate spawning areas and determine reproductive timing of Hawaiian fish species and is a cost-effective method to obtain a diversity of species for laboratory rearing.

 - Laboratory rearing has provided information on the larval behavior and culture requirements of the various species and has also allowed the development of live and healthy larvae to be documented.

 Baensch, F. 2014.
 The Hawaii Larval Fish Project.
 CORAL 11 (2): 64–77.
 PDF available upon request.